neo-project/neo-express/docs/command-reference.md

   -t|--trace                          Enable contract execution tracing -j|--json                           Output as JSON -i|--input <INPUT>                  Path to neo-express data file
+<Contract>: Contract name or invocation hash
+<Method>: Contract method to invoke
+<Arguments>: Arguments to pass to the invoked method
 ```

 Like `contract invoke`, the `contract run` command generates a script and submits it to the Neo-Express